Last Updated on September 30, 2022 by Andrew Pirie

 So What do you think?
 Please leave an answer in the comments.

 Next, Write up on Athletes I sent to Manila and how they fared? or didn’t fare.
 Under new coaches.

 Live with them.
 Make it your whole life.
 There aren’t many guys who train with no one at their speed.
 Yohan Blake puts his speed down to constantly trying to beat Bolt in training, and I suspect a great deal of the speed of any sprinter is competition within the training group.

 2: Don’t focus on weights to improve ground reaction force for maintenance phase speed.

-During the tiny contraction times in the maintenance, phase sprinting there is no time to generate the forces gained in the gym, even from fast weighted movements.
+During the tiny contraction times in the maintenance phase sprinting, there is no time to generate the gym’s forces, even from fast-weighted movements.

 Fast movements with low resistance such as jumps, speed bands, plyometrics, and shallow hill runs will stand you in much better stead, with the fastest resistance exercises (weighted jumps, heavy-ish tire pulls, Olympic lifts) used secondarily.
 The same largely stands for drive phase resistance training (see below).

 I know a UK sprinter who was 11.2–11.4 seconds every season, and he got a new coach and just did loads of plyometrics and ran 10.4 next season and 10.2 the next.

 He has since won national medals and been on the Olympic team, and I think his 100-meter PB is now 10.1.
 He moved up to 200m, though, so this is his better event now.

 I don’t know many athletes who have had this improvement by doing weight training.
 Jumps and plyometrics are how to increase the force you put into the floor during top speed!